Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: And why did you choose "After You've Gone"?

-SALVANT: It's just one of - it's just one of the songs that I - that I loved at the time.
+MCLORIN SALVANT: It's just one of - it's just one of the songs that I loved at the time.
 I had heard it by Bessie Smith, and I just really enjoyed that song.
 There was no other - there was no other thought behind it.
-It was just - I love this.
-Let me sing it.
+It was just, I love this, let me sing it.

 GROSS: OK.
 Well, this is great.
 This is amazing.
 This is Cecile McLorin Salvant in her late teens.